-Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database rights 2019.
+Reproduced by permission of Ordnance Survey on behalf of HMSO. @ Crown copyright and database rights 2017.
 All rights reserved.
-Ordnance Survey Licence numbers 100019826 and 100019450.
-Data has been added to the Ordnance Survey base map; all proprietary rights in such additional data are and shall remain the exclusive property of © London Power Networks plc or Eastern Power Networks plc or South Eastern Power Networks plc each being a distribution licence.
+Ordnance Survey Licence numbers 100019826, and 100019826 and 100019450.
+Data has been added to the Ordnance Survey base map; all proprietary rights in such additional data are and shall remain the exclusive property of @ London Power Networks plc or Eastern Power Networks plc or South Eastern Power Networks plc each being a distribution licensee under section 6(1)(c) of the Electricity Act 1989 for the relevant distribution services area as that term is defined in such licensee's distribution licence.
 All rights in such data reserved.
-Plans generated by DigSAFE ProTM software provided by LinesearchbeforeUdig.
+Plans gen erated by DigSAFE Protosoftware provided by LinesearchbeforeUdig